-This autoencoder has been pre-trained on a large-scale brain MRI dataset \cite{pinaya2022brain} to minimize a composite loss that balances reconstruction fidelity, latent regularization, adversarial realism, perceptual quality, and feature-level consistency.
-The baseline autoencoder objective is:
+This AE has been pre-trained on a large-scale brain MRI dataset \cite{pinaya2022brain} to minimize a composite loss that balances reconstruction fidelity, latent regularization, adversarial realism, perceptual quality, and feature-level consistency.
+The baseline AE objective is:

 where $\hat{\mathbf{x}} = \mathcal{D}(\mathcal{E}(\mathbf{x}))$ is the reconstruction.
 The perceptual loss uses a pre-trained 3D feature extractor capturing high-level semantic similarity.
 The adversarial loss uses a patch-based discriminator $\mathcal{D}_{\text{adv}}$ with spectral normalization to encourage realistic local texture.
 The feature matching loss $\mathcal{L}_{\text{fm}}$ stabilizes adversarial training by encouraging intermediate discriminator feature similarity between real and reconstructed images: